turnitin-public/moodle-dev/lib/pear/README_MOODLE.txt

 Changed constructors in classes PEAR and PEAR_ERROR to be __construct().
-MDL-60281 - replaced deprecated function each() with foreach loop for PHP7.2 compatibility
+MDL-60281 - replaced deprecated function each() with foreach loop for PHP7.2 compatibility MDL-63070 - make isError static to match upstream changes and to match how it's called in core